Grudz/Grudz.github.io/index.md

 # About Me

+**Pratt Miller (2021 - Present)**

+At Pratt Miller, I wrote an obstacle detection algorithm for a mobile robotic platform with a LiDAR.
+I created and devoloped this algortihm using Unreal Engine, ROS, and C++.
+Currently, I'm working on a separate project implementing an Unreal Engine project on a different vehicle platform.

+**Oakland University (2016 - 2020)**

 My fondest memories of my time at Oakland University revolve around the people I met through classes, hockey, internships, and the Autonomous Vehicle Club.
+These experiences taught me the value of stepping outside my comfort zone.
 I developed relationships with professors beyond class topics that provided me great insight into potential careers.
-I stepped out of my comfort zone being the youngest by two to four years on OU’s hockey team.
-I was fortunate to have a physical outlet playing a sport I love while gaining friendships and confidence, all while improving my communication and teamwork skills.
-I found camaraderie being a member of the Autonomous Vehicle Club.
-I was able to collaborate with very intelligent and diverse teammates.
-I took a leadership role as Vice President after being a member for one year.
-In my free time, I continue to play hockey and tinker with ROS or other personal engineering projects.
+I was the youngest by two to four years on OU’s hockey team.
+I was fortunate to have a physical outlet playing a sport I love while gaining friendships and confidence.
+In the Autonomous Vehicle Club, I earned a role as Vice President and gained experience collaborating with an intelligent and diverse team.

 ---

 ### Webpage Sections:

-Robotic Software Projects, Autonomous Vehicle Club, 6502 Computer, Machine Learning
+CBS TV Interview, Robotic Software Projects, Autonomous Vehicle Club, 6502 Computer, Machine Learning

 ### Social Media and Contact:
 LinkedIn: <a href="https://www.linkedin.com/in/bengrudzien/">linkedin.com/in/bengrudzien</a>